gentoid/BassMatrix/BassMatrix/README.md

 * Check that saving settings works on Mac
 * A more fun pattern at startup.
 * Choose HOST SYNC mode if start up from DAW, else choose INT.SYNC
+* On Mac Randomize doesn't select any note as gated.

 Bugs
 * Gui don't show octav 3 change from octav 2 on the midi in.